-Cash and cash equivalents include certain investments in highly liquid instruments with original maturities of three months or less when purchased.
+Cash and cash equivalents and restricted cash and cash equivalents include certain investments in highly liquid instruments with original maturities of three months or less when purchased.
 The Foundation routinely invests its surplus operating funds in money market funds.
+The Foundation is not required to maintain restricted cash and cash equivalents in separate accounts.